outdreamer/build-a-cure-1/docs/to_do.md

       - implement ordered pos-tagging preferences by iterating through pos_tags with a list of keys
       - show preference for verbs in ambiguous cases like "associate" should return a verb even though it can be a noun "sodium isolate" => "noun verb" and then it can be identified as a modifier
-  - standardize verbs before adding them
-    - actually this will make some patterns invalid and might make it more difficult to identify modifiers & so on 'alkalizing inhibitor' would be converted to 'alkalize inhibit'
-  - you should standardize inhibitor to 'inhibit' but it should be through a pattern config
+  - check modifier patterns: 'x is a y alkalizing inhibitor' should be converted to 'x alkalizing-inhibits y'
-  - you can singularize plural nouns though
+  - singularize plural nouns
   - use blob.correct() on non-research sources - remove '.,' and other errors or typos
   - finish get_topic to filter non-topical nouns, verbs, adverbs & adjectives from all object indexes
     - add filtering of insights to apply directly to the target condition or mechanisms